+Many properties of this system could prove advantageous for scalable and robust integration of Brillouin lasers in complex silicon photonic circuits.
+Because this laser uses a forward scattering process, it alleviates the need for on-chip isolator and circulator technologies that would otherwise be necessary to integrate traditional Brillouin lasers (which use backward SBS).
+In addition, as this Brillouin nonlinearity is created through structural control, it is possible to independently engineer a range of characteristics, including Brillouin frequency, acoustic dissipation rate, and Brillouin gain, providing a flexible and robust laser design space.
+Moreover, the multimode properties of this system eliminate size constraints that are present in backward Brillouin lasers (i.e., FSRs that must correspond to Brillouin frequencies) and provide exceptional control over cascading dynamics (supplementary materials 5.4).

-Using this heterodyne detection method, we perform power and linewidth measurements of the output Stokes wave as a function of injected pump power.
-Figure \ref{fig:data}c shows the emitted Stokes-wave power as the pump-wave power is increased.
-These data reveal a threshold on-chip pump power of 10.6 mW, corresponding with an intracavity power of 19 mW.
+Brillouin lasing was investigated by injecting continuous-wave (cw) pump light into an antisymmetric cavity mode while analyzing the emission of Stokes light from a symmetric cavity mode.
+The power and coherence properties of the emitted laser light were characterized through high-resolution heterodyne spectral analysis (Fig. 2A) \cite{sm}.
+The threshold and slope efficiency of this laser were quantified by measuring the total emitted Stokes power as a function of pump power (Fig. 2B).
+These data reveal a threshold on-chip pump power of 10.6 mW, corresponding to an intracavity power of 19 mW.